-September 12, 2001 changed the entire picture of "remote access" for Deutsche Bank.
+The entire picture of “remote access” was changed for Deutsche Bank.
 Although the transition plan called for a soft launch of the outsourced program to be in place September 5, a major bank building next door to the WTC was destroyed.
 Deutsche Bank found itself in an emergency situation with thousands of displaced employees.

 Getronics “did some real heroics” to get hardware and software to those people, get it installed and up and running in a very short time period so they would at least have access to the resources that were available, Young recalls.
 The service provider also arranged for 20 temporary employees, who worked “around the clock,” to handle administrative matters.

 Within just a month, Getronics had 1000 Deutsche Bank employees using the remote program for secure access to the bank’s data from a variety of temporary work locations.

 The bank’s new low-computing product had also been scheduled for a September launch in North America (with subsequent launches planned throughout Europe, then Asia).
 Amazingly, considering the emergency situation, Getronics was still able to implement the new product three months later on a global basis.

 “Done as a True Partner”